Sawaiz/mppcControl/readme.md

 ## Using the webpage

-The configuration is stored in (config file doesn't exist yet, gpio's are hardcoded in assets/js/gpio.js) sets the gpio and name shown on the webpage as well as the associated image.
+The configuration is stored in config.js sets the gpio and name shown on the webpage as well as the associated image.